 Among other distinctions, Ms. Simon is an Officer of the Ordre national du Québec.
 She is also a recipient of the Governor General’s Northern Medal, the Gold Order of Greenland, the National Aboriginal Achievement Award, the Gold Medal of the Canadian Geographical Society and the Symons Medal.

-Upon becoming governor general, Ms. Simon was promoted by Her Majesty The Queen as Companion of the Order of Canada (C.C.), and invested as Commander of the Order of Military Merit (C.M.M.) and Commander of the Order of Merit for Police Forces (C.O.M.).
-Her Majesty The Queen is the Sovereign of these Orders.
+Upon becoming governor general, Ms. Simon was promoted by Her Majesty Queen Elizabeth II, the Sovereign of these Orders at the time of installation, as Companion of the Order of Canada (C.C.), and invested as Commander of the Order of Military Merit (C.M.M.) and Commander of the Order of Merit for Police Forces (C.O.M.).

 Ms. Simon plays the accordion and loves nature and berry picking.
 She is anaana (mother) to a daughter and two sons, anaanatsiaq (grandmother) to 12 children and amauq (great-grandmother) to four children.
 She also has three stepchildren from her marriage in 1994 to Mr. Whit Grant Fraser, former head of the Canadian Polar Commission, former executive director of Inuit Tapiriit Kanatami and a long-time former CBC journalist.